Wheaton Academy is committed to partnering with your family to make Christian education affordable.

 Financial Aid Timeline

-- Tax Credit Scholarship awards are announced to Priority Families on a rolling basis
+- Tax Credit Scholarships are announced to Priority Families on a rolling basis, pending available funds.

 Frequently Asked Questions

 Our financial aid application process opens in November.
-Over 80% of our financial aid is awarded by March 15 each year so we encourage families needing financial aid to submit their applications as soon as possible.
+Over 80% of our financial aid is awarded by end of February each year, so we encourage families needing financial aid to submit their applications as soon as possible.
+December 31st is the deadline for returning families.
+We encourage new families to follow a similar timeline to be considered for aid awards in February.
+Financial aid will be limited starting in March 2022.

 Wheaton Academy offers two additional types of scholarships—Need-Based and Merit-Based.